Fairness in Graph Mining: A Survey: Techniques for Improving Fairness

 \subsubsection{Improving Group Fairness}

-\textbf{Network Topology-Based Rebalancing.} A number of works adopt the rebalancing strategy to promote group fairness based on the network topology.
+\textbf{Edge/Path-Based Rebalancing.} A number of works adopt the rebalancing strategy to promote group fairness based on the edges or paths in the input network data.
 As an example, Rahman et al.~\cite{DBLP:conf/ijcai/RahmanS0019} proposed Fairwalk to achieve fair node embedding learning, where the node appearance frequency in random walks (generated by \textit{node2vec}~\cite{grover2016node2vec}) is balanced between minority and majority groups.
 However, when a walk is choosing its next step in FairWalk, only one-hop neighbors of the node at the current step are considered.
 Such a strategy lacks long-term rebalancing and thus could fail when all nodes up to several hops away from the current step have the same membership (i.e., the current step has a homogeneous surrounding).
 To consider long-term rebalancing, Khajehnejad et al.~\cite{DBLP:journals/corr/abs-2105-02725} proposed CrossWalk, which extends the rebalancing range to the whole walk by assigning larger transition probabilities to nodes that are closer to the sensitive groups’ topological peripheries.
 Compared with FairWalk, CrossWalk further promotes the diversity of node membership by encouraging walks to avoid being stuck in homogeneous surroundings.
-On heterogeneous graphs, topology-based rebalancing is also adopted for fair embedding learning.
+Moreover, in link prediction tasks, Saxena et al.~\cite{saxena2021hm} rebalanced the number of intra-group and inter-group links, which also effectively enforces group fairness.
+In addition, on heterogeneous graphs, path-based rebalancing can be adopted for fair embedding learning.
 For example, during meta-path generation, the probabilities of selecting nodes from different sensitive subgroups are rebalanced in~\cite{zeng2021fair}.
 Specifically, rebalancing is achieved via selecting nodes in disadvantaged subgroups with a higher probability.
 Such a strategy enforces a fair appearance rate for nodes from different subgroups in the generated meta-paths.
-Another example is the fairness-aware PageRank~\cite{tsioutsiouliklis2021fairness}.
-Generally, the node importance vector given by PageRank~\cite{brin1998anatomy} is derived based on the transition matrix and the jump vector.
-However, they could be biased due to the imbalanced size of different sensitive subgroups.
-By rebalancing the transition (jumping) probabilities across different sensitive subgroups, group fairness can be achieved in the fairness-aware PageRank algorithm.
-Furthermore, in link prediction tasks, Saxena et al.~\cite{saxena2021hm} rebalanced the number of intra-group and inter-group links, which also effectively enforces group fairness.